 Revisions to HUM 390

-This is a design document of the revisions to the syllabus, instructional videos, presentation, language used, and assigned readings and grading structure for HUM 390, Images of Eroticism, as part of the transition to Canvas for spring 2023.
+This is a design document of the revisions to the syllabus, instructional videos, presentation, language, assigned readings and grading structure for HUM 390, Images of Eroticism, as part of the transition to Canvas for spring 2023.
+It is part of the larger process of course assessment and design.

 This is my course revision (or, iterative design) document.
 It lists the work I have done as part of the transition from iLearn to Canvas, including the assessment and iterative design process as part of that transition.
 Items crossed off this list indicate work that has been completed as of 1/17/23.
 The few things I have left to do are not yet crossed off.